Proposal for creating spatial superposition of a large mass in a RF trap: Acknowledgements

 \section{Acknowledgements}

-This project is supported by the National Research Foundation, Singapore through the National Quantum Office, hosted in A*STAR, under its Centre for Quantum Technologies Funding Initiative (S24Q2d0009).
-M.S.'s research is supported by the Ministry of Education, Singapore under the Academic Research Fund Tier 1 (FY2022, A-8000988-00-00).
+This project is supported by the National Research Foundation, Singapore through the National Quantum Office, hosted in A*STAR, under its Centre for Quantum Technologies Funding Initiative (S24Q2d0009); and by the Ministry of Education, Singapore under the Academic Research Fund Tier 1 (FY2022, A-8000988-00-00).